ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Whiteboard for everyone in the organisation | Enabled | Allowing the use if Whiteboard within the organisation.
+Whiteboard for everyone in the organisation | Enabled | Allowing the use of Whiteboard within the organisation.
 Level of diagnostic data | Neither | Restricts the amount of data provided to Microsoft for diagnostic and product improvements.
 Connected experience in Whiteboard | Disabled | Restricts the availability of unapproved optional experience to be presented to users.
 Easy sharing of Whiteboard from Surface hub | Agency Decision | Depending on the location and configuration of the Surface Hub/s within the organisation this setting may be configured.